bodrick/awesome/TOPICS.md

 *   [stoplightio/prism](https://github.com/stoplightio/prism) - Turn any OpenAPI2/3 and Postman Collection file into an API server with mocking, transformations and validations.
 *   [v2ray/v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.
 *   [qdm12/gluetun](https://github.com/qdm12/gluetun) - VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.

-## nat

-*   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
-*   [mikeroyal/WireGuard-Guide](https://github.com/mikeroyal/WireGuard-Guide) - WireGuard Guide.
-Learn all  about WireGuard for Networking and in the Cloud (Azure, AWS, and GCP).

 ## p2p